RUTACA Airlines

 RUTACA Airlines (legally Rutas Aéreas C.A.) is an airline headquartered in Ciudad Bolívar, Venezuela with its home base at Tomás de Heres Airport and a hub at Simón Bolívar International Airport in Caracas.

 History

-RUTACA Airlines was founded by Evard Mares Bianchi on February 6, 1974, and began operating non-scheduled cargo and passenger flights with small aircraft.
+RUTACA Airlines was founded by Evard Mares Bianchi on March 26, 1974 and began operating non-scheduled cargo and passenger flights with small aircraft.
 It currently operates scheduled and charter services throughout the country.

 The airline's operations suffered gravely during the 2017 Venezuelan constitutional crisis, including suspending flights between key routes.

 Destinations

 As of November 2025, RUTACA Airlines serves the following destinations:

 Fleet

-Current fleet
+Current

-The RUTACA Airlines fleet includes the following aircraft (as of December 2022):
+The RUTACA Airlines fleet includes the following aircraft (as of November 2025):

-Former fleet
+Former

 RUTACA Airlines formerly operated the following aircraft: